How Does Severance Pay Work in Ontario?

 If your employment contract does not limit you to your entitlements under the ESA or the CLC, you could greatly improve your separation package.
 While each case varies, an experienced lawyer can often help improve your separation package as employers often do not provide their best offer at the time of termination.
 Please contact an experienced employment lawyer to best understand your entitlements and how to improve your separation package.

-How Can Whitten & Lublin help you with your severance package?
+How can Whitten & Lublin help you with your severance package?

 If you are an employee who would like to have one of our experienced employment lawyers review your severance package to ensure you are receiving what you are owed, contact us online or by phone at (416) 640-2667.